Your Ambition.

 What is “Beyond” Type A?

-Beyond Type A doesn’t mean "Comfortably Type B." Your drive and ambition are authentic.
-They are part of the solution.
+Beyond Type A doesn’t mean "Comfortably Type B." Your drive to build and create is authentic.
+It is part of the solution.

 This work is not about dreaming smaller.
 Quite the opposite.